-While functionality of OpenCL is portable, the resulting performance often is not.
-Furthermore, it is commonly sufficient to rely on highly optimized BLAS that are provided by the vendor to guarantee transportable efficiency with respect to the peak performance.
+While functionality of an OpenCL code is portable, the resulting performance often is not.
+However, it is commonly sufficient to rely on highly optimized BLAS that are provided by the vendor to guarantee transportable efficiency in terms of the peak performance.
 This is clearly predicated on the fact that the BLAS is of high quality and is capable of providing very efficient execution across a wide range of input parameters including matrix dimensions and data-dependent characteristics such as symmetry or transposition.
-In practice, this requirement is often not fulfilled and it is necessary to use customized versions of some of the kernels or maybe just one specific instance of the kernel for particular matrix shapes.
+In practice, this requirement might not be fulfilled, in which case it is necessary to use customized versions of some of the kernels or maybe just one specific instance of the kernel for particular matrix shapes.
+In our current tests, we did not use autotuning to improve performance.